The International Arts & Antiquities Security Forum

 The IAASF is continuing on its journey to becoming one of the world's most beneficial events in the protection of the arts and cultural heritage sectors.

 Who Should Attend the Conferences?

-The conferences are structured in such a way that they are intended to meet the needs of a wide audience by helping them understand the threats that exist, best practices in protection of assets and understanding the proactive part that everybody can play in reducing the risks that exist.
-This includes, venue owners, curatorial team, operations and facility management teams, security organisations and even government agencies.
+Irrespective of your role within the arts and cultural heritage sectors (including, venue owners, curatorial team, operations, facility management teams, security organisations and even government agencies) will benefit from attending IAASF conferences.
 Ultimately, anybody who has either a personal or professional desire to protect our culture, art or heritage for future generations should attend.

 If you would like more information please contact us at IAASF or via the Trident Manor homepage.